Covid vaccine programme rolling on

 If you are a cancer survivor see below for info from Dana-Farber Hospital.

-You would think the Dept. Health would be clued up about potential problems, but Hapless Hancock and his colleagues haven’t any idea when I phone them.
+Hapless Hancock and his colleagues haven’t any idea when I phone the Dept. Health.
 They should listen to GPs like Dr. Michael Firzpatrick, who told me “If you google ‘Green Book Covid-19 vaccination‘ that will take you to the latest edition of the chapter in the handbook produced by the official vaccination committee (JCVI).

 Eventually the Merry-go-round on the Helplines works!

 How does one can get through to the NHS that it is sensible to discuss possible side effects before taking a new drug?
-Simples, but Hapless Hancock and his team don’t seem to understand Common Sense.
+Simples, but Hapless Hancock and his team don’t posses Common Sense.

-I am running out of options, until my inbox starts up with emails from the States Dana-Farber Hospital, (one of top cancer hospitals in the world) comes up with definite. but non-scary information if I have had allergies from drugs : .https://blog.dana-farber.org/insight/2020/12/vaccines-for-cancer-patients-and-survivors-what-we-know/?uCtm_source=newsletter&utm_medium=email&utm_content=Discover%20Now%20%3E&utm_campaign=spotlight
+I am running out of optionsAnd until my inbox starts up with emails from Dana-Farber Hospital, (one of the top cancer hospitals in the world) who come up with definite. but non-scary information if I have had allergies from drugs : .https://blog.dana-farber.org/insight/2020/12/vaccines-for-cancer-patients-and-survivors-what-we-know/?uCtm_source=newsletter&utm_medium=email&utm_content=Discover%20Now%20%3E&utm_campaign=spotlight

-By then reports of a tiny amount of adverse reactions are coming in, including from the US FDA (Food and Drug Administration) saying those with numerous allergic reactions should check first, and even has YouTube videos https://www.youtube.com/user/USFoodandDrugAdmin
+And then the US FDA (Food and Drug Administration) say those with numerous allergic reactions should check first, and even has YouTube videos https://www.youtube.com/user/USFoodandDrugAdmin

 Finally, I call the Macmillan helpline, and get a really helpful and informative Glaswegian Chemo nurse.
 He talks me through the pros and cons, and gives me enough accurate and up-to-date information to realise that I was right to investigate further.
 0808 808 00 00